zeroluck/docs/sources/admin-guide/saml/inbound-saml.md

         * What is the name of your State or Province?: State name
         * What is the two-letter country code for this unit?: US
 * Adding IDP/ADFS in Asimba:
-    * Gather metadata of IDP / ADFS and keep them in some place under /tomcat/webapps/asimba-saml-proxy/WEB-INF/
+    * Gather metadata of IDP/ADFS and keep them in some place under `/tomcat/webapps/asimba-saml-proxy/WEB-INF/`.
-    * Collect certificate of IDP / ADFS and import them in Asimba truststore JKS
+    * Collect the certificate of the IDP/ADFS, and import them in Asimba truststore JKS.

 * Adding SP in Asimba:
-    * Gather metadata of SP and keep them in some place under /tomcat/webapps/asimba-saml-proxy/WEB-INF/
+    * Gather the metadata of the SP and keep them in some place under `/tomcat/webapps/asimba-saml-proxy/WEB-INF/`.
-    * Collect certificate of SP and import them in Asimba truststore JKS
+    * Collect certificate of the SP and import them in Asimba truststore JKS.

-* Restart tomcat
+* Restart the Tomcat service.

 ## Asimba Apache Configuration